-By strengthening and training these muscles, you may be able to reduce the symptoms of ED.
+By strengthening and training these muscles, you may be able to reduce the symptoms of erectile dysfunction.

-Some complementary therapies, such as acupuncture, have claimed to treat ED.
-However, there is little evidence that they are useful.
+Some complementary therapies, such as acupuncture, have claimed to treat erectile dysfunction.
+However, there is little evidence they are useful.

 In some cases, they may even include ingredients that could interact with other medications and cause side effects.